 When white people own the cultural extraction we are participating in, what will we do?

 I’ll talk about my own family.
-As I mentioned in “Repairing narratives,” I have played the banjo, an instrument from Africa claimed by white culture.
-I also have played ukulele, an instrument with Portuguese origins which was made popular by Hawaiian people – you know, indigenous people from the tropical islands this country colonized.
+As I mention in “Repairing narratives,” I have played the banjo, an instrument from Africa claimed by white culture.
+I also have played ukulele, an instrument with Portuguese origins which was made popular by Hawaiian people – you know, Indigenous people from the tropical islands this country colonized.
 My musical and life partner Jason Krekel and I were even in a “hapa haole” Hawaiian band for awhile, playing tin pan alley songs which quoted Hawaiian melodies and themes, making a caricature of that culture.
 I am not proud of the lack of awareness I had at that time.
 Now, our awareness has expanded, and we strive to avoid pirating other people’s culture.
-At the same time, we are clear that we still sometimes make money playing music born in part of Black and brown contributions.
+At the same time, we are clear that we still sometimes make money playing music born in part of Black and Brown contributions.

 Our response to this, and the myriad of ways we benefit from our whiteness, is multifold.
 First, we name it.
 We share our time, talent, and treasure with leaders and artists of color.
 We connect artists of color to opportunities.
 We have authentic and accountable relationships with people of color, and, with their input, continue to refine the ways we practice reciprocity.
 This is a journey we are committed to.

 In addressing this topic, I see the fuzzy lines.
 I know that cross-racial creative mutuality happens, that white creative contributions happen without extraction, that there are places where cultural justice occurs.
-I am looking at overall patterns which still need to change, reparations which are owed, harm which needs to end.
+I am looking at overall patterns which still need to change, reparations that are owed, harm which needs to end.

 What if every white music professional gave a % of the money they make playing or promoting Black or Black-influenced music to a program that serves young Black artists?
 Took time to mentor young artists of color?
 Shared platforms and opportunities?
 Same formula for other fields.
 This is not a comprehensive solution, but a way to move towards acknowledgement and accountability, truth and reconciliation, healing.